jerryxu178/froot-loops-reddit-bot/README.md

 # froot-loops-reddit-bot
-A bot that lets reddit users know when they have misspelled "froot loops" as "fruit loops".
+A bot that lets reddit users know when they have misspelled "froot loops" as "fruit loops" in their comments.

 ## Getting Started